gitlabhq/omnibus-gitlab/doc/development/setup.md

    Get the latest GitLab CE nightly package (of the OS you are using) from [Nightly Build repository](https://packages.gitlab.com/gitlab/nightly-builds) and install it using the instructions given on that page.
-Once you configure and start gitlab.
-Check if you can access it from your host browser on
+Once you configure and start GitLab.
+Check if you can access it from your host browser on `<ip address of host>`.
-   \<ip address of host>

    **`Note`**: Nightly packages versioning is incorrect which can cause a confusion.
 This [issue is reported in #864](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/864).